Defying Trump, U.S. senator moves toward vote to block Saudi arms sales

 Yaakov Katz, Editor-in-Chief

-U.S. Senator Bob Menendez began the formal process on Tuesday of blocking President Donald Trump's plan to proceed with more than $8 billion in military sales to Saudi Arabia and the United Arab Emirates without congressional consent.
+U.S. Senator Bob Menendez began the formal process on Tuesday of blocking a White House plan for $8 billion in military sales to Saudi Arabia and the United Arab Emirates without the consent of Congress, setting up Senate votes on the matter as soon as this week.

-It was the first of up to 22 such resolutions objecting to the military sales, which were introduced by Democratic and Republican senators last month, after the Trump administration declared an "emergency" because of actions by Iran in order to sidestep the congressional review process and complete the arms deals.
+It was the first of up to 22 such resolutions objecting to the military sales introduced last month by lawmakers, including some of Donald Trump's fellow Republicans, who objected to the president's decision to sidestep Congress' review of major arms deals by declaring an emergency tied to actions from Iran. {nL2N23C13W]

+Aides said lawmakers were negotiating on Tuesday on an agreement on how and when the Senate would vote.
+Without an agreement, each of the 22 resolutions would be subjected to 10 hours of debate.

+Worries about a confrontation between the United States and long-time foe Iran have been mounting, heightened by attacks last week on two oil tankers that Washington blamed on Tehran.
+Tehran has denied responsibility.